freesewing/freesewing/markdown/dev/training/git/en.md

 This *somewhere else* can be many different things.
-It can be another folder on your computer, a shared drive, or network mount, a remote location that you access over SSH or another tunnel, or the most common scenario, a git hosting service like Github or Gitlab.
+It can be another folder on your computer, a shared drive, or network mount, a remote location that you access over SSH or another tunnel, or the most common scenario, a git hosting service like GitHub or GitLab.

 No matter where we are cloning from, git refers to the source repository that we are cloning from as the **remote**.

-To make this all a bit more hands-on, let's practice by cloning a repository from Github.
+To make this all a bit more hands-on, let's practice by cloning a repository from GitHub.
-There are, of course, millions of repositories on Github but I have set up a repository for this purpose, so let's use that one.
+There are, of course, millions of repositories on GitHub but I have set up a repository for this purpose, so let's use that one.
 It will be our remote, and you can find it at [github.com/joostdecock/git-training/](https://github.com/joostdecock/git-training/).

 Git can use several protocols to talk to the remote.
-When cloning a repository from Github, the very first choice we have to make is choosing the protocol we want to use.
+When cloning a repository from GitHub, the very first choice we have to make is choosing the protocol we want to use.
 Since this will influence the URL that we have to pass to the `git clone` command.

 The URL can be found on the repository page of the hosting service.
-Github has a big green **Code**  button, whereas Gitlab has a big blue **Clone** button.
+GitHub has a big green **Code**  button, whereas GitLab has a big blue **Clone** button.
 Both of them give you a drop-down that lists the URLs to clone with either SSH or HTTPS.